Papyrus 72: Description

-The manuscript is a codex (precursor to the modern book). and is the earliest known manuscript of the epistles of Jude and 1 and 2 Peter in their entirety, though a few verses of Jude are in a fragment designated as (P. Oxy.
+The manuscript is a codex (precursor to the modern book).
+It is the earliest known manuscript of the epistles of Jude and 1 and 2 Peter in their entirety, though a few verses of Jude are in a fragment designated as (P. Oxy.
 2684).

 P.Bodmer VII (Jude) and P.Bodmer VIII (1-2 Peter) form part of a single book (the Bodmer Miscellaneous Codex).
 This book appeared on the antiquities market in Egypt and was bought by the Swiss collector Martin Bodmer.
 (Note: Bodmer donated the letters of Peter, P.Bodmer VIII, to the Vatican in 1969.
 The complete make-up of the book is generally reconstructed as: The Nativity of Mary (P.Bodmer V), the apocryphal correspondence of Paul to the Corinthians (P.Bodmer X), the eleventh ode of Solomon (P.Bodmer XI), Jude (P.Bodmer VII), Melito's Homily on the Passover (P.Bodmer XIII), a fragment of a hymn (P.Bodmer XII), the Apology of Phileas (P.Bodmer XX), Psalm 33 and 34 (P.Bodmer IX), and 1-2 Peter (P.Bodmer VIII).)
 The same scribe who copied P.Bodmer VII and VIII is also thought to have copied P.Bodmer X and XI.

 The manuscript contains the usual nomina sacra for Messiah, Jesus, God, Lord, Spirit, Father, plus a few non-standard ones: Δ̅Υ̅Μ̅Ι̅ (power), Σαρ̅ρ̅α̅ (Sarah), Αβρ̅α̅α̅μ (Abraham), Ν̅ω̅ε̅ (Noah), Μ̅ι̅χ̅α̅η̅ς̅ (Archangel Michael), and Εν̅ω̅χ (Enoch).

 A facsimile edition of Bodmer Papyrus VIII was published in 2007 by Testimonio Compañía Editorial.